 "She had a very tetchy relationship with the media," her onetime press secretary Jane Atkinson told Vanity Fair in 2013.
 "There was a lot of mistrust about the information they received from her, and a lot of rivalry for stories."

-Before they fatefully ended up at the Ritz in Paris on Aug.
+Before they fatefully ended up at the Hôtel Ritz Paris on Aug.
 30, Dodi took her to another of his family's properties—the former Windsor villa in the Bois de Boulogne.
 But Diana was in no mood to commune with the spirit of the twice-divorced Wallis Simpson.

-"I think one of the hardest things to come to terms with is the fact that the people that chased her, into the tunnel, were the same people that were taking photographs of her while she was still dying in the backseat of the car," Prince Harry also grimly observed in Diana, 7 Days.
+"I think one of the hardest things to come to terms with is the fact that the people that chased her, into the tunnel, were the same people that were taking photographs of her while she was still dying in the backseat of the car," Harry grimly observed in Diana, 7 Days.

 With bouquets and makeshift tributes carpeting the grass outside Kensington Palace and people visibly weeping in the streets—while the Royal Standard flag at Buckingham Palace remained stubbornly absent (it's not usually raised to any height, including half-mast, when the queen isn't there)—there was no love lost for the absent family.

-The backlash was felt in Balmoral, so on Thursday, Sept.
-4, the queen dispatched her press officer to publicly defend the family in a televised statement, to let the people know that they were "hurt" by suggestions that they were "indifferent" to the nation's sorrow.
+The backlash was felt in Balmoral, so on Sept.
+4, a Thursday, the queen dispatched her press officer to publicly defend the family in a televised statement, to let the people know that they were "hurt" by suggestions that they were "indifferent" to the nation's sorrow.
 The priority was caring for William and Harry, the statement insisted.

-"Since last Sunday's dreadful news, we have seen throughout Britain and around the world an overwhelming expression of sadness at Diana's death," Queen Elizabeth II, dressed in black, said in a national televised address from Buckingham Palace.
+"Since last Sunday's dreadful news, we have seen throughout Britain and around the world an overwhelming expression of sadness at Diana's death," the queen, dressed in black, said in a national televised address from Buckingham Palace.
 "We have all been trying in our different ways to cope.
 It is not easy to express a sense of loss, since the initial shock is often succeeded by a mixture of other feelings—disbelief, incomprehension, anger and concern for those who remain.
 We have all felt those emotions in these last few days.
 So what I say to you now, as your queen and as a grandmother, I say from my heart."

-The royal continued, "First, I want to pay tribute to Diana myself.
+The monarch continued, "First, I want to pay tribute to Diana myself.
 She was an exceptional and gifted human being.
 In good times and bad, she never lost her capacity to smile and laugh, nor to inspire others with her warmth and kindness.
 I admired and respected her—for her energy and commitment to others, and especially for her devotion to her two boys.
-This week at Balmoral, we have all been trying to help William and Harry come to terms with the devastating loss that they and the rest of us have suffered."
+This week at Balmoral, we have all been trying to help William and Harry come to terms with the devastating loss that they and the rest of us have suffered.

 "No one who knew Diana will ever forget her.
 Millions of others who never met her, but felt they knew her, will remember her."